MvDDD/centence-ai/README.md

-# centence ai
+# Sentence AI
-	ai to learn to understand basic ai prediction on extremely large datasets. currently trained on 207 different centences.
+This is a simple AI designed to help you learn about and understand basic AI predictions on extremely large datasets.
+It is currently trained on 207 different sentences.
 You are welcome to suggest new ones.